 Strengths & Weaknesses

-- Very Popular and Friendly – All this adaptability and spontaneity comes together to form a person who is approachable, interesting and exciting, with a cooperative and altruistic spirit and friendly, empathetic disposition.
-Campaigners get along with pretty much everyone, and their circles of friends stretch far and wide.
+- Good-Natured – All of these strengths come together to form a person who is warmhearted and approachable, with an altruistic spirit and a friendly disposition.
+Campaigners strive to get along with pretty much everyone, and their circles of acquaintances and friends often stretch far and wide.

 Campaigner (ENFP) Weaknesses

 - People-Pleasing – Most Campaigners are uncomfortable with the prospect of being disliked.
 To maintain the peace, they may compromise on things that matter to them or allow other people to treat them poorly.
 And when they fail to win someone over, they might lose sleep trying to figure out what to do about it.

 - Unfocused – The thrill of a new project – especially one that involves collaborating with other people – can bring out the best in Campaigners.
 But this personality type is known for having ever-evolving interests, meaning that Campaigners may find it challenging to maintain discipline and focus over the long term.

 - Disorganized – Campaigners’ enthusiasm is legendary, but it doesn’t extend to everything.
 Specifically, people with this personality type may try to avoid boring, practical matters, such as chores, maintenance, or paperwork.
 The resulting sense of disorganization can become a major source of stress in their lives.

 - Overly Accommodating – Campaigner personalities feel called to uplift others, and they may find themselves saying yes whenever anyone asks them for guidance or help.
 But unless they set boundaries, even the most energetic Campaigners can become overcommitted, with too little time and energy to tackle the necessities of their own lives.